-Effects of Covid 19 on the Black Community
+Effects of Covid-19 on the Black Community

-Effects of Covid 19 on the Black Community
+Effects of Covid-19 on the Black Community

-It has become clear to anyone that is paying attention that black Canadians are disproportionately impacted by the Novel Coronavirus.
+So, what ARE the effects of Covid-19 on the black community?
+Well, it has become clear to anyone that is paying attention that black Canadians are disproportionately impacted by the Novel Coronavirus.
 The claim that COVID-19 and the social and medical response to it are not discriminatory is contradictory to the history of pandemics and those most affected by them.